STEM vs. STEAM

 Is Lunch Included?

-No, but we do offer lunch from our restaurant, The Chromatic Dragon, for an extra fee of $100 per session (only $50 for either of the Freeplay Gaming Weeks before and after camp).
+No, but we do offer lunch from our restaurant, The Chromatic Dragon, for an extra fee of $10/day.
 The restaurant has several kid-friendly options on its regular menu and will also be offering some healthier fare exclusively for STEAM Camp, so campers will also have the option to grab lunch at The Dragon on days when parents don't feel like sending lunch with them.

 Are there any age restrictions or recommendations for certain classes?

-Yes.
-The video game and robotics classes are most appropriate for middle school campers (rising 6th-9th graders), although we will accept younger campers who have sufficient maturity, experience and/or ability (indeed, one of the best video games designed during the summer of 2016 was created by a 10 year-old).
-The Minecraft Camps are designed for younger campers (rising 4th and 5th graders), but might also be a good fit for early middle schoolers who are really into Minecraft.
+Yes, but we like to use a soft range of rising 4th to 9th graders, with the ability for some exceptions on either end of the sepctrum.
+The video game and robotics classes are not as appropriate for campers who are too young, although we will accept younger campers who have sufficient maturity, experience and/or ability (indeed, one of the best video games designed during the summer of 2016 was created by a 10 year-old).
+The Minecraft Camps, on the other hand, can accomodate a wide range of ages and are designed to be able to more approachable for younger campers.
+In our experience, it also helps if a younger camper will be attending with an older sibling - so we have sometimes relaxed the age requrement in situations like that.
 If you have a camper who is younger or older than our recommendations, please contact us to discuss why your camper might still be a good fit.

 What is a Freeplay Gaming?

-These sessions, offered in the weeks before the educational portion of camp begins and after it ends, are offered so campers can enjoy exclusive access to gaming at The Guild Hall, which has dozens of PC and console video game systems, as well as hundreds of board games.
-We wanted to give campers a chance to blow off some steam during the weeks between the end of school and the start of camp, and also the weeks between the end of camp and the start of school.
+The idea is that campers can enjoy exclusive access to PC games, console video games and board games, along with other campers.
+We have dozens of PC and console video game systems, as well as hundreds of board games.
+We wanted to give campers a chance to blow off some steam (pun intended!) during the weeks between the end of school and the start of camp, and also the weeks between the end of camp and the start of school.
 We don't claim that it will be educational, but it will be a lot of adult-supervised fun!